AshAvalanche/ash-docs/docs/console/guides/local-network/node-ids.md

 sidebar_position: 4
 ---

-# 2. Node ID Secrets Generation
+# 2. Node ID / BLS keys Secrets Generation

 :::caution
 The Ash Console is currently in alpha and **not production-ready**.
 It is under active development and subject to breaking changes.